How is Your Business Going to be Affected by Climate Change & What Should You Do to Prepare?

 The regulatory impact of climate change is going to be substantial and wide-reaching.
 The 195 countries, such as the UK, that signed up to the Paris Agreement are striving to achieve a 40% GHG reduction by 2030.
 As governments strive to reach their targets, legislation will undoubtedly follow.

-Emissions regulations for the auto industry have already begun, and are projected to cost $34bn Euros in fines by the end of 2021.
+Emissions regulations for the auto industry have already begun, and have cost $34bn Euros in fines by the end of 2021.
 Related industries such as sea-borne shipping and aviation will be next in line but, over time, we should expect regulations affecting every industry in turn.

 Polluting companies will need to invest heavily in emissions reduction, and we’re going to see domestic emissions trading schemes and legally binding targets within a short space of time.